pirocorp/Kubernetes/01. Core Concepts/Readme.md

     app: appa
     ver: v1
 spec:
-  # Specifies service type.
+  # Service type.
   type: NodePort
   ports:
-  # Port exposed by the service.
+    # Exposes the Kubernetes service on the specified port within the cluster.
+Other pods within the cluster can communicate with this server on the specified port..
   - port: 80
-  # Port exposed by the service but in the k8s cluster.
+    # Is the port on which the service will send requests to, that your pod will be listening on.
+    targetPort: 80
+    # Service port exposed on each Node's IP.
     nodePort: 30001
     protocol: TCP
-  # Pods which have these labels and label values will be targeted (load balanced).
+  # Will target pods with these labels and label values (load balanced).
   selector:
     app: appa
     ver: v1